aws/aws-sdk-java-v2/test/s3-benchmarks/.scripts/README.md

 - `fs` is located ia `~/tm_dire_file`
 - `tmpfs` is located at `/dev/shm/tm_dir_file`

-# Plot scripts
+# Graph scripts
-Creates _Box and Whiskers_ type bar grpah of the test data.
+The `ploy.py` creates _Box and Whiskers_ type bar grpah of the test data.
 The data is hard coped in the script file.

 dependencies: [plotly](https://plotly.com/python/getting-started/)
 ```bash